• Skip to primary navigation

 #9.
 Tarleton State University

-Tarleton State University charges the same annual tuition rate ($9,551) for all students, so out-of-state residents do not pay a higher rate as they might at some schools.
+Tarleton State University charges all students the same annual tuition rate ($9,551), so out-of-state residents do not pay as much as they might at some schools.

-Students at this university tend to graduate with less debt compared to graduates of other U.S. colleges, with a median debt of $20,117 per student.
+Students at this university tend to graduate with less debt than graduates of other U.S. colleges, with a median debt of $20,117 per student.

-Tarleton State’s graduation rate is 46%, which is below the national median of 54%.
+Tarleton State’s graduation rate is 46%, below the national median of 54%.

 #10.
 Sam Houston State University

-Sam Houston State’s Salary Score is 53, which indicates that alumni salaries are slightly higher compared to graduates of other schools.
+Sam Houston State’s Salary Score is 53, indicating that alumni salaries are slightly higher than graduates of other schools.

 Graduates of Sam Houston State University tend to have less student debt than graduates from other U.S. colleges, with a median debt of $22,472 per student.